chgeuer/chgeuer.github.io/_posts/2015-03-12-accessing-microsoft-azure-blob-storage-with-g2o-authentication.md

 ### G2O Authentication

 The term 'G2O' stands for 'ghost to origin' or 'global host to origin' authentication, and is a mechanism for enabling an origin server to authenticate the inbound request from the CDN's edge node (ghost).
-As I said, [Azure Media Services support G2O][using wams origin with g2o], and other players (such as [nginx][nginx module g2o] or the [Akamai Community][akamai community nginx]) as well.
+As I said, [Azure Media Services support G2O][using wams origin with g2o], and other players (such as [nginx][nginx module g2o] or the [Akamai Community][akamai community]) as well.
 Simply speaking, G2O defines HTTP headers which have to be added to the request, and 5 different cryptographic algorithms to compute these headers.

 The `X-Akamai-G2O-Auth-Data` HTTP header contains the ID of the cryptographic algorithm (1-5), the IP addresses of the edge node and the actual requesting client, the current time (as UNIX epoch), some unique ID to prevent replay attacks (which usually is called 'nonce' in the security community), and a 'nonce' (which is called key identifier in the security community).